 I’m attempting to identify what type a document is (e.g. pleading, correspondence, subpoena, etc) by searching through its text using c# http://www.iditect.com/tutorial/search-text/, ideally utilizing python.
 All PDFs are searchable, however I have not discovered a service to parsing it with python and using a script to browse it (except converting it to a text file initially, however that might be resource-intensive for n files).

-Exists a simple, efficient technique for checking out PDF text, either by page, line, or the entire document?
-Or any other workarounds?
+Exists a simple, reliable procedure for having a look at PDF content, either through page, line, or the whole entire document?
+Or every other workarounds?

-PDF is a document format designed to be printed, not to be parsed.
-Inside a PDF document, text remains in no particular order (unless order is necessary for printing), the majority of the time the initial text structure is lost (letters might not be organized as words and words might not be organized in sentences, and the order they are placed in the paper is often random).
+PDF is actually a document style created to be actually published, not to become parsed.
+Inside a PDF document, message remains in no specific purchase (unless purchase is actually essential for publishing), the a large number of the amount of time the preliminary text framework is actually lost (characters could certainly not be coordinated as phrases and also words might certainly not be actually arranged in sentences, as well as the order they are placed in the paper is frequently arbitrary).

-A pricey option (in terms of time/computer power) is creating images for each page and feeding them to OCR, might be worth a try if you have a great OCR.
+A pricey choice (in phrases of time/computer electrical power) is actually creating photos for each page as well as feeding all of them to Optical Character Recognition, may be worth a shot if you possess a great OCR.

-My answer is no, there is no such thing as a simple, efficient method for drawing out text from PDF files – if your files have a recognized structure, you can tweak the guidelines and get good outcomes, but it is always a betting.
+My response is actually no, there is no such trait as a basic, efficient procedure for dragging out text message coming from PDF files – if your data have an acknowledged structure, you can fine-tune the rules and receive really good end results, yet it is actually always a wagering.

 If the PDF you are examining is “searchable”, you can get really far drawing out all the text utilizing a software application like pdftotext and a Bayesian filter (very same kind of algorithm used to classify SPAM).
 There is no reliable and reputable method for extracting text from PDF files but you may not need one in order to fix the issue at hand (document type category).